gvolpe/exchange-rates/README.md

 docker run -it --rm -p 6379:6379 redis:5.0.0
 ```

-And then run the web server app using `cabal new-run exchange-rates`, you should see something like:
+And then run the web server app using `cabal new-run exchange-rates`, or using Nix `nix-shell --pure shell.nix` and `cabal new-run exchange-rates`.
+You should see something like:

 ```
 AppConfig {forex = ForexConfig {host = "https://free.currconv.com/api/v7", apiKey = [SECRET], keyExpiration = 1800}, redis = RedisConfig {redisHost = "127.0.0.1", redisPort = 6379}}